Mr. Y is a 56-year-old man who has had several episodes of red urine in the past few days.

 All patients with hematuria should have a urine culture performed, regardless of the likelihood of infection.

-The differential diagnosis of hematuria is often divided into microscopic hematuria or macroscopic hematuria.
+The differential diagnosis of hematuria is often divided into microscopic hematuria or gross hematuria.
 Microscopic hematuria is present when microscopic inspection of at least 2 properly collected urine specimens show > 3 RBCs per high-powered field (hpf).
-Macroscopic hematuria is red or brown urine, sometimes with blood clots.
-However, there is considerable overlap in the causes of microscopic and macroscopic hematuria, and it may be more practical to first consider whether the hematuria is glomerular in origin.
+Gross hematuria is red or brown urine, sometimes with blood clots.
+However, there is considerable overlap in the causes of microscopic and gross hematuria, and it may be more practical to first consider whether the hematuria is glomerular in origin.
 Pivotal points that help distinguish glomerular hematuria from nonglomerular hematuria include dysmorphic RBCs (acanthocytes), red cell casts, new or acutely worsening hypertension or proteinuria, and increased creatinine.
 While these abnormalities may also be seen in some of the interstitial and vascular causes of hematuria, they will not be found when hematuria is caused by a renal structural abnormality or an abnormality distal to the kidneys.
-Visible blood clots, which are never due to a glomerular cause, are another pivotal point, indicating a lower urinary tract source of the hematuria.
+Visible blood clots, which are never due to a glomerular cause, are another pivotal point, indicating a lower urinary tract ...